EXPLORE | DREAM | CREATE

 In the times we live in, what does performance as ecology mean for our experience of the world?

-Cast: Abhijeet Chaturvedi, Akanksha Kumari, Arman Kainth, Aseng Borang, Anoushka Upadhyay, Deepali, Firoz Haider, Gunjan Gupta, Jasmine Yadav, Jyoti Dubey, Madhuri Singh, Neelakshi Malik, Pallavi Verma, Srijaa Kundu, Varsha Seth Choreography: Abhilash Ningappa in collaboration with the students of the MA Performance Practice (Dance) programme
+Featuring: Abhijeet Chaturvedi, Akanksha Kumari, Arman Kainth, Aseng Borang, Anoushka Upadhyay, Deepali, Firoz Haider, Gunjan Gupta, Jasmine Yadav, Jyoti Dubey, Madhuri Singh, Neelakshi Malik, Pallavi Verma, Srijaa Kundu and Varsha Seth.
+Choreography: Abhilash Ningappa in collaboration with the students of the MA Performance Practice (Dance) programme

 Daughters Opera is an inter-cultural contemporary performance work that brings women from diverse backgrounds, cultures and languages in a cross-artform setting that aims to address the ongoing everyday acts of gender violence through the expressive form of Portuguese fado music, and live experimental electronics.

-Performed by: Shilpika Bordoloi, Persephone Brennan, Samara Chopra, Aivale Cole, Bhumisuta Das, Melodi Dorcas, Uma Katju, Aashima Mahajan, Kimberly Rodrigues, Ritika Singh and Vanessa Varghese, and Purnima Yengkokpam.
+Featuring: Shilpika Bordoloi, Persephone Brennan, Samara Chopra, Aivale Cole, Bhumisuta Das, Melodi Dorcas, Uma Katju, Aashima Mahajan, Kimberly Rodrigues, Ritika Singh and Vanessa Varghese, and Purnima Yengkokpam.
 Musicians: Eduardo Baltar Soares, Miranda Hill and Mauricio Carrasco.
 Live Electronics: Marco Cher-Gibard.
 Devising of Hindi Text: Geetanjali Shree.
 Costume: Marty Jay.
-Lighting Design: Ben Hughes; Production Dramaturgy: Purav Goswami; Film and Video Design: Kate Blackmore and Midhun Mohan.
+Lighting Design: Ben Hughes.
+Production Dramaturgy: Purav Goswami.
+Film and Video Design: Kate Blackmore and Midhun Mohan.
 Production Manager: Taha Abdul Majeed.
 Scenography Fabrication: Sarthak Narula and Ujjwal Kumar.
-Production and libretto Tammy Brennan.
-Music composed by David Chisholm and scenography by Deepan Sivaraman.
-Movement language and choreography by Victoria Hunt.
-Directed by Anuradha Kapur.
+Production and Libretto: Tammy Brennan.
+Music Composer: David Chisholm.
+Scenography: Deepan Sivaraman.
+Movement Language and Choreography: Victoria Hunt.
+Directed by: Anuradha Kapur.